-Unlike the 85hp two-cylinder TwinAir engine used by the Panda 4×4, this Cross model uses a mild-hybrid 70hp 1.0-litre three-cylinder petrol engine.
+Unlike the 85hp two-cylinder TwinAir engine used by the Panda 4×4, this Cross trim uses a mild-hybrid 70hp 1.0-litre three-cylinder petrol engine.

 This particular power output is designed to improve fuel efficiency without impeding performance.
 It also ensures, along with sharper suspension, a much better standard of driving comfort.